hackclub/hackclub/workshops/sudoku/README.md

     int input = int.Parse(userInput);
 }
 ```
-We are getting the user input and parsing it to an integer.
+We are asking the user for their value, getting the input, and parsing it to an integer.

+Still focus on the try section.
 ```csharp
 try
 {